PostHog/posthog.com/contents/blog/the-posthog-array-1-31-0.md

 ## PostHog News

 Welcome Cameron DeLeone!
 Cameron joined PostHog to help us level up our Customer Success experience.
-Cameron is ?? (🍍 on 🍕).
+Cameron is a definite no for pineapple on pizza (🍍 on 🍕).

-> Fun fact here.
+> I've always been a food lover, and started talking about food at 7 months old (my first word was "broc" for broccoli).
+I haven't shut up about it since.

 ## Community